HieuNguyenVu/scully-personal-website/blog/decentralized-web.md

 type_index: 0
 ---

+_**The first time I heard about the Decentralized web was on the TV series Silicon Valley.
+Until recently, the event Russia started the war in Ukraine made me really think about it.

-_**We don't discuss the factors of this war on this topic, cause no matter the reason for it, civilians are always affected.
+We don't discuss the factors of this war on this topic, cause no matter the reason for it, civilians are always affected.
 And I hope that all the leaders can stay together and make a peaceful action instead.**_

 ## Why this topic come back to me?